-In systemd, a unit refers to any resource that the systemd tools use.
+In systemd, a unit refers to any resource that the system knows how to operate on and manage.
+This is the primary object that the systemd tools use.
 These resources are defined using configuration files called unit files.
 Administration is easier when you understand unit files when working with systemd.
 Unit files use a simple declarative syntax that allows you to see easily the purpose and effects of a unit upon activation.
 Unit files have sections with directives, for example:

 '''

 [Section]

 Directive1=value

 Directive2=value

-. . .

 '''